zchen12wpi/curate_nd/architecture/Goals.md

 	- Based on the administrative unit a work belongs to
 	- Based on the topics related to a work
 	- To within a collection
-	- Via bounding box (for geocoded holdings)
+	- OPTIONAL: Via bounding box (for geocoded holdings)
 - Allow patrons to peruse all the collections:
 	- Present in the repository
 	- In an administrative unit